-- Passing grades for all core classes (two or more failing grades will not receive a diploma) - Terra Nova score in the top 2 quartiles - At or above grade level for Fountas and Pinnell reading - At or above grade level for MAPS testing
+- Passing grades for all core classes (two or more failing grades will not receive a diploma) - At or above grade level for Fountas and Pinnell reading - At or above grade level for STAR testing

 Conferences-Parent/Teacher/Student

 Conferences are held in the fall for all students.
 Conferences in the spring are by request of the teacher and/or the parent.
 Parents are to sign up for conferences via Sycamore.